top of page

 How to recognize it in stores?

 I found fifteen dry refined sugars in several crystal sizes, molasses, and water content.
 Get the details on my refined sugar page.
-For details on liquid sweeteners, visit this page.
+For details on liquid sweeteners, visit THIS page.

 1. Based on the size of the crystals, white sugars are labeled as granulated, fine granulated, extra fine granulated, superfine (quick dissolve), ultrafine (baker’s special, baker’s sugar, caster sugar), powdered (confectioners), and fondant (icing or frosting sugar).